-- Remove rotor cooling return line on the underside of the compressor motor housing along with both rotor cooling supply lines. - 3.
-Remove (2) DIN connectors from the solenoid coils along refrigerant piping. - Remove rotor stepping valve control wire.
-The wire ties will have to be cut away during this process.
+- 1. Loosen and remove screws on either side of the cast suction elbow. - Remove rotor cooling return line on the underside of the compressor motor housing along with both rotor cooling supply lines. - 3.
+Remove (2) din connectors from the solenoid coils. - 4.
+Remove rotor stepping valve control wire.

+Wire ties will have to be cut away during this process.

-- 5. Remove the following wires coming from the VFD: - 350V DC power supply (gray cable) - · power leads on the top of the motor housing - 6.
-Remove the Ethernet cable coming from unit control box. - 7.
+- 5. The following wires coming from the VFD will need to be removed: - 300v dc power supply (yellow cable) - · 25 Pin "d" shell connector - Power leads on the top of the motor housing - 6.
+The ethernet cable coming from the unit control box will need to be removed. - 7.
 Remove the wireway box assembly from the compressor to the back of the starter. - 8.
-Loosen the (4) bolts from the compressor's bottom mounting feet (see Figure 14, flag #8).
+Loosen the (4) bolts from the compressor's bottom mounting feet.